 If you are not selected:

-Students who are not accepted are encouraged to meet with a Health Occupation Advisor to determine strategies to increase their competitiveness.
+Students who are not accepted are encouraged to meet with a Health Care & Biosciences Advisor to determine strategies to increase their competitiveness.
 They will not be given priority during future selection processes.
 Students will be included in the selection three times, provided they keep their files current.
-Students who have been included in selection the maximum number of times must meet with a health occupation advisor if they wish to re-apply.